rkakaria/total-curvature-calculator-python-bindings/README.md

 - [openmp](https://www.openmp.org) for parallelization
 - [libigl](https://libigl.github.io) for mesh data structures and geometry processing tools
 - [polyscope](http://polyscope.run) for 3D visualizations and rendering

+## OS
+This binding was developed on MacOS 14.7.
+Please refer to the original [C++ library](https://github.com/HeCraneChen/total-curvature-estimation) for Ubuntu and Windows documentation.